mainaso/AlphaPyZero/README.md

 Very simple, but very productive.
 We improve our neural network almost every day, we hope that something good will come out.

-# MarcoEngine UCI-protocol
+# 📝 MarcoEngine UCI-protocol
 | ***Command*** | go | uciok(AKA: uci) | ucinewgame | position fen [fen] | position startpos moves [moves] | isready | quit |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 | ***About*** | Analyzing position | Gives about UCI settings | Starts new game with new board | Creates new board with inputed fen | Sets moves to new board | Hey!
 MEngine, you ready? | Exit from MarcoEngine |

-## UCI options

-Currently, MarcoEngine has the following UCI options:

-  * #### Hash
-    The size of the hash table in MB.
-It is recommended to set Hash after setting Threads.

-  * #### MultiPV
-    Output the N best lines (principal variations, PVs) when searching.
-    Leave at 1 for best performance.

-# Can I support project?
+# 😄 Can I support project?

 __Yes__.
 You can support the author by simply following his profile on *Lichess*: [click me](https://lichess.org/@/ProshkaKartoshka)!

-Have a nice day, good learning!
+Have a nice day, good learning! 😉